KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

 Most existing work considers standard design, i.e. $\Sigma=I_\dd$ \citep{wang2010informationl,rad2011nearly,fletcher2009necessary,reeves2008sampling,akccakaya2009shannon,aeron2010information,reeves2013approximate,aksoylar2016sparse}, and gives matching upper and lower bounds up to logarithmic factors in the sparsity $\sps$:

 The upper bound is achieved by \bss{}, and matches the lower bound up to a factor that depends on the signal-to-noise ratio $\betam/\sigma$.
-Moving toward general design, there are multi-stage methods based on estimation and thresholding \citep{fletcher2009necessary,meinshausen2009lasso,wasserman2009high,genovese2012comparison,ji2012ups,jin2014optimality,ndaoud2020optimal,wang2020bridge} which usually impose eigenvalue conditions on the design $\Sigma$ that can easily be violated in a graphical model (this is discussed in more detail throughout Section~\ref{sec:opt}).
+Moving toward general design, there are multi-stage methods based on estimation and thresholding \citep{fletcher2009necessary,meinshausen2009lasso,wasserman2009high,genovese2012comparison,ji2012ups,jin2014optimality,ndaoud2020optimal,wang2020bridge} which usually impose eigenvalue conditions on the design $\Sigma$ that can easily be violated in a graphical model (this is discussed in more detail throughout Section~\ref{sec:analysis}).
 Support recovery for general designs is considered in \citep{wainwright2009information, shen2012likelihood,shen2013constrained,verzelen2012minimax}.
 Notably, \bss{} is analyzed with general design and known sparsity in \citep{wainwright2009information, shen2012likelihood,shen2013constrained}, and lower bounds are also provided therein.
 However, the upper and lower bounds do not match in general. \citet{verzelen2012minimax} provides impossibility results for support recovery in ultra-high dimensions, but only shows results for fixed design, and the lower bound does not depend on $\Sigma$.
-Finally, even when $\Sigma$ is known, we emphasize that general design is nontrivial, since a simple preconditioning step $X\T\beta = (\Sigma^{-1/2}X)\T (\Sigma^{1/2}\beta)$ will destroy the sparsity structure in $\beta$; e.g. \citet{kelner2022power}.